Madrasa Will Be the Largest Free eLearning Platform in the Arab World

 The specific goal of the Madrassa Portal is to help elevate the educational situation in the UAE to levels in top countries around the world.
 As stated on the UAE government site, a key goal of the new site is to bridge the knowledge gap in the Arab world and remove the barrier that Arab pupils encounter when they search for resources and information available in English.
 The site is part of a broader effort to create a new generation of qualified Arab researchers, scientists, innovators and inventors.
 The platform is accessible online and students can access it via their personal computers or mobile phones through the Madrasa app, which is available on iTunes and Google Play.

-The new educational platform is one of the first results of the ongoing United Arab Emirates’ “Translation Challenge” initiative.
+The Madrasa Portal is one of the first results of the ongoing United Arab Emirates’ “Translation Challenge” initiative.
 The challenge, which kicked off in 2017, aims to translate 5,000 educational videos and 11 million words into Arabic to bring new and engaging STEM materials to K-12 students across the UAE region.

 UAE Is Becoming a Leader in eLearning

 Despite Western perceptions of the UAE, the country has a well-developed education system that serves both boys and girls, as well as male and female adult learners.
-The Embassy of the United Arab Emirates in Washington, DC reports that the literacy rate of both women and men in the United Arab Emirates is close to 95%, but more women than men have completed secondary education, and there are more women enrolled in university and post-graduate institutions.
-In fact, 77% of Emirati women enroll in higher education after secondary school, and they make up 70% of all university graduates.
-Still, the UAE is currently engaged in an ambitious attempt to make education even more accessible to a wider ranger of UAE learners across levels.
+The Embassy of the United Arab Emirates in Washington, DC reports that literacy rates in the UAE are close to 95%, but more women than men have earned a secondary degree and more women than men are enrolled in postsecondary programs.
+In fact, 70% of Emirati university graduates are women.
+Still, the UAE is currently engaged in an ambitious attempt to make education even more accessible to a wider ranger of UAE learners across levels and the Madrassa Portal is part of this effort.

 If the UAE is currently embracing eLearning as a way to rapidly scale its education system, it is no surprise.
 Emirates 24/7 reports that according to a 2016 World Economic Forum, the UAE occupies the first position in the Arab region in terms of “the readiness of its telecommunications networks.”
 Network readiness includes the capacity of an economy to benefit from information and communication technology.